 It’s important to remember that the beneficiary of the special needs trust cannot have direct access to the funds within the trust.
 This is one of the requirements that allow the funds within the special needs trust to be considered an exempt asset for Medicaid and SSI.

 A third-party trustee is responsible for distributions from the trust.
-So, while a special needs trust is not as accessible as a debit card that can be swiped for any purchase, it’s the closest thing that these clients have in most cases.
+So, while a special needs trust is not as accessible as a debit card that can be swiped for any expense, it’s the closest thing that these clients have in most cases.

 In sum, a special needs trust can generally be used for anything that is for the benefit of the beneficiary with the major exception of food and shelter expenses.